 My adoration and appreciation for the life and work of Bruce Campbell is well documented across the internets by now.
-This Friday, I shall be having “Chinfest ’09″ with my friends, where we’ll screen some of the best schlock Bruce has appeared in.
+This Friday, I shall be having “Chinfest ’09” with my friends, where we’ll screen some of the best schlock Bruce has appeared in.
 Like-minded fans reading this may remember that Bruce was sort of almost the Shadow, almost but not quite Darkman, and was the runner-up for the Phantom before that wily Billy Zane snatched the role away.
 What other mighty heroes and villains would he have been a good fit for?
 Whose spandex could he still step into?
 Find out after the jump (check here to see an archive of all the top five lists featured so far).

 5. The Comedian